ravendb/docs/version_1/docs/Intro/basic-concepts.markdown

 With RavenDB each document has its own unique global ID, in the sense that if one was trying to store two different entities under the same id (`users/1` for example) - the second write will overwrite the first one without any warning.

-The convention in RavenDB is to have a document ID that is combined of the collection name and the entity's uniqe id within the collection, i.e. `users/1`.
+The convention in RavenDB is to have a document ID that is combined of the collection name and the entity's unique id within the collection, i.e. `users/1`.
 However, that is only a convention: document IDs are independent of the entity type, and therefore don't have to contain the name of the collection they are assigned to.

 ## The Management Studio